 Your time in rehab is over.
 After spending several weeks in intense rehabilitation therapy following a spinal cord injury, brain injury or another acquired disability, it can feel like ending a love-hate relationship.
-Even for those with degenerative diseases like multiple sclerosis or ALS, where do you go from here? […]
+Even for […]

 Has this technology for spasticity come of age?

-Richard Holicky knew there were serious risks involved with having a baclofen pump surgically implanted, but he had also heard the “miracle” stories from recipients who said the pump had all but saved their lives by controlling their spasticity.
-He held out […]
+Richard Holicky knew there were serious risks involved with having a baclofen pump surgically implanted, but he had also heard the “miracle” stories from recipients who said […]

 Weight gain is a sneaky thing.
 A study cited in a recent Craig Hospital article showed that people with SCI averaged only a pound gain per year.
 That might not sound too bad, but when you do the math, the pounds add up.
 A 2008 National Institute on Disability study did just that and found that at 30 years post-injury, 74 percent of quads and paras were either overweight or obese.